InvadingOctopus/octopuskit/Documentation/Architecture.md

 ### State classes should:

 - Only handle the logic of when and whether to transition to a different state.

-## Advanced Stuff

-### Using the Xcode Scene Editor as the primary design tool

-> TODO: Incomplete section

-Set the custom class of the scene as `OctopusScene` or a subclass of it.
-Load the scene by calling `OctopusViewController.loadAndPresentScene(fileNamed:withTransition:)`, e.g. during the `didEnter.from(_:)` event of an `OctopusGameState`.

 ----